Adversarial Robustness in One-Stage Learning-to-Defer: CONCLUSION

-\section{Conclusion}
+On the COIL-2000 dataset, our approach remains close to the baseline under the clean setting while improving both attacked RMSE and adversarial deferral loss.
+This suggests that the approach transfers reasonably well across the reported regression benchmarks.

+\section{CONCLUSION}

-We presented the first framework for adversarial robustness in one-stage Learning-to-Defer (L2D), addressing both classification and regression tasks.
-Our work makes three key advances: we formalized untargeted and targeted attacks that reveal how adversaries can jointly exploit prediction and deferral; We proposed new surrogate deferral losses with tractable relaxations and proved their Bayes-, $\mathcal{H}$-, and $(\mathcal{R},\mathcal{F})$-consistency guarantees; and we demonstrated empirically, across diverse benchmarks, that our methods significantly improve robustness while maintaining clean accuracy.
+We presented a framework for adversarial robustness in one-stage Learning-to-Defer (L2D), addressing both classification and regression tasks.
+Our work makes three key advances: we formalized untargeted and targeted attacks that reveal how adversaries can jointly exploit prediction and deferral; we proposed outcome-wise adversarial surrogate losses with tractable relaxations and established consistency guarantees for the proposed adversarial losses; and we demonstrated empirically, across diverse benchmarks, that our methods improve attacked performance while maintaining competitive clean accuracy.